tauri-apps/tauri-docs/docs/guides/building/app-size.md

 ### UPX

 UPX, **Ultimate Packer for eXecutables**, is a dinosaur amongst the binary packers.
-This 23-year old, well-maintained piece of kit is GPL-v2 licensed with a pretty liberal usage declaration.
+This 23-year-old, well-maintained piece of kit is GPL-v2 licensed with a pretty liberal usage declaration.
 Our understanding of the licensing is that you can use it for any purposes (commercial or otherwise) without needing to change your license unless you modify the source code of UPX.

 Maybe your target audience has very slow internet, or your app needs to fit on a tiny USB stick, and all the above steps haven't resulted in the savings you need.
 Fear not, as we have one last trick up our sleeves:

 [UPX] compresses your binary and creates a self-extracting executable that decompresses itself at runtime.

 :::caution
-You should know that this technique might flag your binary as a virus on Windows and macOS - so use at your own discretion, and as always, validate with [Frida] and do real distribution testing!
+You should know that this technique might flag your binary as a virus on Windows and macOS - so use it at your own discretion, and as always, validate with [Frida] and do real distribution testing!
 :::

 #### Usage on macOS